Hi, I’m Kate!

 "This book is a godsend for parents who want to help their atypical kids blossom and thrive while also caring for themselves.
 Kate Lynch provides a desperately needed roadmap through challenging territory."

-—Steve Silberman, author of NeuroTribes
+Steve Silberman, author of NeuroTribes

-Kate is the parent of an amazing atypical kid, an inclusive yoga and meditation teacher, and author of the upcoming book, Atypical Kids, Mindful Parents.
+Kate Lynch (she/her) is the parent of an amazing atypical kid, a gentle yoga teacher, and author of the upcoming book Atypical Kids, Mindful ParentsThe joys and struggles of raising neurodivergent kids

-She began teaching yoga and cultivating community in 2002, hoping to relieve some of the suffering in the world after 9/11.
-Since then she has shared the tools that help her find joy, healing and calm in the face of self-doubt, pain and anxiety.
+She's a mindful parenting coach, a cycle breaker, and disability justice advocate who has been supporting parents since 2002.
+Since then she has shared the tools that help her find joy, healing and calm (in the face of self-doubt, pain and anxiety).

 Kate's students include highly sensitive, empathetic people who want to break cycles and co-create a more inclusive future.